Best Indian restaurants in London

 Brigadiers, City

-From the group behind Sabor, Hoppers and Lyle’s, JKS Restaurants has opened Brigadiers in Bloomberg Arcade, an Indian barbecue joint and drinking den inspired by an army mess.
+From the group behind Sabor, Hoppers and Lyle’s, JKS Restaurants opened Brigadiers in Bloomberg Arcade, an Indian barbecue joint and drinking den inspired by an army mess.

 Wrapped around the corner of the slick Bloomberg Arcade, Brigadiers sits comfortably in the City (and attracts a similarly slick, City crowd).
 Red leather booths are comfortably tucked next to each other with plush velvet curtains and distressed mirrored walls adding an air of luxury, while monkey lamps bring warmth to the intimate space.
 Inspired by the Indian art deco era, walls are peppered with army memorabilia and tiles are adorned with rhino motifs.